Nandhakumar-6/House-Price-Prediction/README.md

 # House-Price-Prediction
-This model predicts the price of houses based on historical data's
+This model will predicts the price of houses based on historical data's